streamsets/control-agent-quickstart/README.md

 KUBE_CLUSTER_NAME - Name of cluster to be created/used as seen in the EKS web UI
   - Default is "streamsets-quickstart"

+KUBE_CONTEXT_NAME - Name of the context to be created in Kubectl's Config file
+  - Default is KUBE_CLUSTER_NAME
+  - If the value is "?", no new context will be created and the scripts will use Kubectl's current context

 KUBE_NODE_INITIALCOUNT - The number of nodes the cluster should be created with.
   - Default is 1 if SCH_DEPLOYMENT_TYPE is set to "AUTHORING".
 Otherwise the default is 3.